A chronology of key events:

 2007 August - Government declares alert in the north, giving the army greater powers to fight Tuareg rebels who have staged deadly attacks over the past six months.

-2008 June - Police arrest former PM Hama Amadou on charges of embezzling state funds.
+2008 June - Police arrest former Prime Minister Hama Amadou on charges of embezzling state funds.

 2009 April - Government and Tuareg rebels of the Movement of Niger People for Justice (MNJ) agree to end hostilities after talks in Libyan capital Tripoli.